 Plant-Based Yogurt Processing Line Description

-- The plant-based yogurt can be also called fermented plant-based products, it refers to the plant-based materials(oats, almond, coconut, soybean, cashew nuts, etc.) after grinding into milk, then fermenting milk into yogurt-style products, as the end products are similar in taste, appearance, and texture with traditional dairy yogurt products, so it is also called plant-based yogurt products.
+1. The plant-based yogurt can also be called fermented plant-based products.
+It refers to the plant-based materials(oats, almond, coconut, soybean, cashew nuts, etc.) after grinding into milk, then fermenting milk into yogurt-style products, as the end products are similar in taste, appearance, and texture with traditional dairy yogurt products, so it is also called plant-based yogurt products.

-- The plant-based yogurt processing steps are plant-based product grinding, separation, plant-based milk formulation, milk heat treatment, fermentation and filling.
+3. The plant-based yogurt processing steps are plant-based product grinding, separation, enzyme treatment(mainly for the starch-rich materials such as oats, rice and millets materials), plant-based milk formulation, milk heat treatment, plant-based yogurt fermentation, cooling, buffering and filling, CIP cleaning system for the whole line cleaning.

-- The capacity for plant-based yogurt processing line is from 500L/H to 5000L/H, and the end products can be filled into cups, and bottles.
+4. The capacity for plant-based yogurt processing line is from 500L/H to 5000L/H, and the end products can be filled into cups, tubs or bottles.

 The plant-based yogurt needs a certain viscosity, texture, mouth feel and appearance to attract consumers, while most of the plant-based ingredients do not have enough sugar to ferment into acid to make the end products have good viscosity, so when for formulation, adding suitable sugar and thickeners is a key process for crafting the end products.
 Here give you a brief introduction of what ingredients need to add when for formulation: